mirai-prog/mirai-prog/README.md

-# Hey, I'm Vendigoo 👋🏽
+# Hey, I'm Artsiom 👋🏽
 I'm a 17 year developer based in Poland, and I'm passionate about crafting digital experiences.

 # 🧾 My profiles